loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 ### Connect OpenAPI fragments to Controllers

-By separating each of our individual "Model"-level API exports, we can link them to their corresponding controllers throughout the application.
+By separating each individual "Model"-level API export, you can link them to their corresponding controllers throughout the application.

 {% include code-caption.html content="/controllers/product-controller.ts" %}